Chrissus2002/static_site_generator/README.md

 * Download the repository
 * Navigate to the directory in the CLI
-* Just run the program with main.sh
+* Just run the program with
 ```./main.sh```

 ## Additional info